Neats29/banana/README.md

 [**Android**] (http://cordova.apache.org/docs/en/3.4.0/guide/platforms/android/index.html#Android%20Platform%20Guide)

+## CSS Framework

+### SASS
+- SASS structure is based on [Inverted the Triangle CSS] (http://www.creativebloq.com/web-design/manage-large-css-projects-itcss-101517528) (ITCSS), courtesy of Harry Roberts.
+- It is important that you load in any files your create in the correct order in the main.scss file.
+- Each folder contains a readme.md file, which explains the expected content.

+### Angular-ui-Bootstrap
+- We have also installed Bootstrap components written in pure AngularJS.
+You can view the documentation [here] (https://angular-ui.github.io/bootstrap/).

+### Bootstrap CSS
+- The Bootstrap CSS library is a listed dependancy of the angular-ui-bootstrap module, so you also have access to the [Bootstrap CSS library] (http://getbootstrap.com/css/).

+### CSS
+- We have left in a default style.css in the www folder.
+If you want to use this

 ## Emulation
 ### Browser (live reload)
 - In your ionic folder run `$ ionic serve` from the terminal.